 SPIN is Brussels-based.

-SPIN is artists Hans Bryssinck, Diederik Peeters, Kate McIntosh, administration key-master Laura Deschepper - and the many collaborators they work with.
+SPIN is directed collectively by the artists Hans Bryssinck, Diederik Peeters, Kate McIntosh, administration key-master Laura Deschepper and producer Sarah Parolin.

 SPIN is a collaboration of artists and art-workers to support the artistic trajectory as a whole and encourage collective reflection around the role of art and the artists in society.